PeepaPeepo/Obsidian/CHEM332OrganicChemistryII/Klein, D. R. (2021). Organic Chemistry. Wiley..md

 [[Benzene]] is a stable molecule and is typically inert in the context of addition reactions.
 When Fe (iron) is present in the mixture, benzene can react and ends up with a singly added Br.
-This is technically not a addition reaction, but classified as its own [[Electrophilic Aromatic Substitution]] where an aromatic proton is replaced with an [[Electrophile]].
+This is technically not a addition reaction, but classified as its own [[Electrophilic Aromatic Substitution]] where an aromatic proton is replaced with an [[Electrophiles]].

 ### Questions